 And, indeed, the things I do like about liberalism have in many cases been achieved years ago, and now they go too far.
 For example, I am opposed to the federal law which requires ethnic or race success as opposed to opportunities and racial quotas (only illegal rhetorically - if you call it diversity, you can do it).

-I am not sure that open immigration is an inherently liberal idea which would fit within my propostions, but clearly, the resistance to stronger borders and enforcement of federal immigration laws is all on the left and not on the right (although some on each side cross over on it like with many issues), and I more often agree with the right on this topic.
+I am not sure that open immigration is an inherently liberal idea which would fit within my propositions, but clearly, the resistance to stronger borders and enforcement of federal immigration laws is all on the left and not on the right (although some on each side cross-over on it like with many issues), and I more often agree with the right on this topic.
 Close the border as best as possible and then worry about who can stay.
 If you do not have a border you do not have a country, and if everyone is an American, then there is no American.

 As usual, my interest has probably outlasted your interest and I'll wrap up here.
 Next time I revisit this subject - Why I lean libertarian and why I don't go whole hog with it either.